Lady's Thumb

 Cultivation: The preference is full sun or partial sun, wet to mesic conditions, and fertile soil with organic matter.
 However, this adaptable plant will also grow in light shade and poor soil containing clay, gravel, or sand.
 After the seeds germinate, it develops quickly and may bloom while only a few inches tall.

-Range & Habitat: Lady's Thumb is a common plant that has been observed in most counties of Illinois (see Distribution Map); it probably occurs in every county of the state.
+Range & Habitat: The non-native Lady's Thumb is a common plant that has been observed in most counties of Illinois; it probably occurs in every county of the state.
 Habitats include marshy areas, edges of streams and drainage canals, mudflats, roadside ditches, moist weedy meadows, vacant lots, fallow fields and edges of cultivated fields, edges of yards and gardens, moist areas along railroads, and waste areas.
-This species prefers disturbed areas, but can invade higher quality wetlands to a limited extent.
-Lady' Thumb is native to Europe.
+This species prefers disturbed areas, but it can invade higher quality wetlands to a limited extent.
+Lady's Thumb is native to Europe.

-Comments: Lady's Thumb is probably the most common and adaptable Persicaria sp.
-(Smartweed) in Illinois.
+Comments: Lady's Thumb (Persicaria maculosa) is probably the most common and adaptable smartweed in Illinois.
 It occurs in both wetland habitats and surprisingly dry habitats.
 I have even found small plants of this species flowering underneath the shade of lawn trees.
-It is fairly easy to distinguish Lady's Thumb from other Persicaria spp.
-(Smartweeds) because its leaves often have black smudges on their upper surface.
+It is fairly easy to distinguish Lady's Thumb from other Persicaria spp. (smartweeds) because its leaves often have black smudges on their upper surfaces.
 Sometimes these black smudges aren't produced, however.
-The spike-like racemes of Lady's Thumb are somewhat distinctive: they are rather stout, erect, and densely crowded with small flowers; these flowers often have conspicuously different colors on same raceme.
-Other Smartweeds often have racemes that are more slender, nodding, and less densely crowded with flowers.
-For these species, the flowers of individual plants are more likely to be homogenously colored.
-Another scientific name for Lady's Thumb is Polygonum persicaria.
+The spike-like racemes of Lady's Thumb are somewhat distinctive: they are rather stout, erect, and densely crowded with small flowers; these flowers tend to have conspicuously different colors on the same raceme.
+Other smartweeds often have racemes that are more slender, nodding, and less densely crowded with flowers.
+For these latter species, the flowers of individual plants are more likely to be homogeneously colored.
+Scientific synonyms of Lady's Thumb include Persicaria vulgaris and Polygonum persicaria.